-If you’re not measuring your results, how could you ever hope to improve on the work you’ve been doing?
+If you’re not measuring your results, how could you ever hope to improve your marketing campaigns?

-Your email marketing reports will tell you exactly how many people are opening your emails, clicking your links, and even sharing your content.
+Your email marketing reports will tell you exactly how many people are opening your emails (your open rates), clicking your links, and even sharing your content.
 They’ll also provide insight into the type of information your audience is most interested in and will provide a benchmark to improve upon every time you hit send.

-Whether you’re trying to learn more about your readers, provide valuable content, or increase sales — your email reports can help.
+Whether you’re trying to learn more about your email recipients, provide valuable content, or increase sales — your email reports can help.

-Use these tips to improve your next email blast
+Use these tips to improve your next targeted email blast

 Thinking of your email blasts as a powerful marketing tool is important to get you in the right frame of mind.